mandomat/mandomat.github.io/_posts/2023-04-13-testing-a-cheap-wifi-repeater.md

 ## Web app analysis

-This device comes with a web interface, which is a pretty common feature with these types of devices.
-To find the first vulnerability we don't even have to use tools or special techniques, we just need to log in one time to realize that, once a legitimate user is logged in, any other user who can reach the web interface is logged in by default!
-In fact, inspecting the HTTP requests, we can see that no session cookie is used, instead, it seems that a time-based mechanism is handling the authentication.
+The repeater comes with a web interface, which is a pretty common feature with these types of devices.
+To find the first vulnerability we don't even have to use any sophisticated tool or special technique, we just need to log in one time to realize that, once a legitimate user is logged in, any other user who can reach the web interface is logged in by default!
+As a matter of fact, inspecting the HTTP requests, we can see that no session cookie is used and that a time-based mechanism is handling the authentication instead.
 This would give an attacker an easy way to **bypass the login**.

 From the same web interface we can even download **plain text credentials** from `/config.dat`

 ![configdat](/assets/img/2023-04-13/config.dat.png){: .mx-auto.d-block :}

 and we also have a **stored XSS** in the SSID field.
-So, that's it?
-Judging from what we've seen so far I don't think so.
+So, that's it, right?
+Judging from what we've seen so far, I don't think so.
 Now let's open the device and see what's inside.

 ## Hardware analysis + firmware dump

-For this particular device, we will skip the recon phase, in fact everything we need is right in front of our eyes available as soon as we remove the plastic cover.
-We can quickly recognize an SPI flash memory and, with the help of a multimeter, we identify the UART interface, which is for sure the first thing we want to try to access the device.
+For this device, we will skip the recon phase, since everything we need is available right in front of our eyes as soon as we remove the plastic cover.
+We can quickly recognize an SPI flash memory and, with the help of a multimeter, we are able to identify the UART interface, which is for sure the first thing we want to try to access the device.

 ![components](/assets/img/2023-04-13/components.jpeg){: .mx-auto.d-block :height="60%" width="60%"}

-As a next step we use a logic analyzer to identify all the parameters we will need to interface with the UART.
+As a next step, we use a logic analyzer to identify all the parameters we will need to interface with the UART.
 To do that, we connect the device UART TX pin to channel one (in this case) of our logic analyzer and the GND of the UART to the logic analyzer's GND pin.
-We then boot up the device and got the signal shown in the image:
+We then boot up the device and get the signal shown in the image:

 ![logic](/assets/img/2023-04-13/logic.png){: .mx-auto.d-block :}

-As we can see, the width of the smallest piece of information received from the device is 26µs, which corresponds to 38400 bits/s baudarate.
+As shown above, the width of the smallest piece of information received from the device is 26µs, which corresponds to 38400 bits/s baudarate.
 At this point, we can set this information in the logic analyzer software to check if we are receiving meaningful data from the device.

 ![settingbaudarate](/assets/img/2023-04-13/setting_up_baudrate.png){: .mx-auto.d-block :}

 We zoom out and...
 Yes! we are receiving the boot logs.
 Now it's time to try to interact with the UART and see what we can do.
 To do that I used the brand new, yet-to-be-released Bruschetta Board by Luca Bongiorni which handles UART, JTAG, SPI, I2C and uses level shifters so that we can work with devices at different voltages.
-In this case we have  a 3.3V TX, so we just have to set the jumper on the Bruschetta on the correct voltage, connect the TX,RX,GND accordingly and launch the screen application on a Ubuntu machine as follows:
+In this case we have  a 3.3V TX, so we just have to set the jumper on the Bruschetta with the correct voltage, connect the TX,RX,GND accordingly and launch the screen application on a Ubuntu machine as follows:

 ```
  screen -L uart.log /dev/ttyUSB0 38400